- Academic Requirements

 Students can earn academic credit for work on the Denver University Law Review, Denver Journal of International Law and Policy, Water Law Review, and Transportation Law Journal.
 Students may register for the above journals and are allowed a maximum of 6 semester credit hours in total towards their JD according to the following rules:

-A student may earn zero (0) or one (1) credit hour per semester as a staff member who verifies the accuracy of references made by authors but do not write publishable material of their own.
+A student may earn zero (0) or one (1) credit hour per semester as a staff member who verifies the accuracy of references made by authors but does not write publishable material of his/her own.

 - Writing Staff

 A student may earn zero (0), one (1), or two (2) credit hours per semester as a staff member who attempts to write a publishable article (usually case notes, comments, or surveys) and who prepares multiple drafts of such a writing.

 A student may earn zero (0), one (1), or two (2) credit hours per semester as an editor who supervises the work of staff members, performs substantive edits, and works with authors.

 A student may earn zero (0), one (1), two (2), or three (3) credit hours per semester as a Board member who solicits, reviews, edits work, and performs administrative functions such as communications with publishers or maintenance of files and correspondence.

 To receive credit for law review service, students must secure certification of such service from the Editorial Board of the relevant law review.
 The Editorial Board shall submit such certification to the Registrar.

 Externships provide students with opportunities to earn academic credit while they gain practical legal experience.
 Examples of externships chosen by students include: Judicial, Criminal Defense, Criminal Prosecution, Nonprofit Organization, Private Law Firm, Corporate, Government Agency, Immigration, or other unique placements that students arrange on their own.
 Please note that prerequisites for externships vary.
 Students must pay tuition for their approved externship credit hours.